 - It is at the discretion of the head teacher whether a child can be accelerated to a higher class based on academic achievement, so it is worth checking.

 - Overseas residents in some states pay a higher premium of school fees in Australia.
-For public (non fee paying) schools, overseas residents in NSW are required to pay approx $4500 per year, ACT an average of $11,000 per year (holders of 457 visa are exempt), Tasmania up to $5,500 per year (but 457 and 574 visa holders are exempt), NT approx $8000 per year (but holders of many skilled migration visas are exempt).
-Overseas residents in Victoria, Queensland and South Australia do not pay a higher premium.
-Western Australia charges $4000 per family.
-Please note: Students who are initially on a short stay bridging visa may be required to pay higher school fees.
+For public (non fee paying) schools, overseas residents in NSW are required to pay approx $16,600 per year, ACT an average of $16,200 per year (holders of 457 visa are exempt), Tasmania up to $14,000 per year (but 457 and 574 visa holders are exempt), NT approx $12,000 per year (but holders of many skilled migration visas are exempt).
+Overseas residents in Victoria are required to pay approx $18,163, Queensland an average of $16,522, South Australia an average of $14,200.
 For further information go to the individual state and territories education department (listed below).

 - Private school fees vary from around $2000 (some Catholic primary schools) up to $35,000 (some independent private schools).
 For students who do not hold and Australian passport and whose parents or carers are not resident in Australia there can also be additional fees on top of those Australian passport holders pay for private school fees.
 University fees, for international non residents, must be paid in full each term.